se-edu/se-book/revisionControl/remoteRepositories/text.md

 <div id="section-pulling">

-**You can ==_pull_== from one repo to another, to receive new commits in the second repo**, but only if the repos have a shared history.
-Let's say some new commits were added to the <tooltip content="_upstream_ repo is a term used to refer to the repo you cloned from">upstream repo</tooltip> after you cloned it and you would like to copy over those new commits to your own clone i.e., ==sync== your clone with the upstream repo.
-In that case, you pull from the upstream repo to your clone.
+**You can ==_pull_== (or ==fetch==) from one repo to another, to receive new commits in the second repo**, but only if the repos have a shared history.
+Let's say some new commits were added to the <tooltip content="_upstream_ repo is a term used to refer to the repo you cloned from">upstream repo</tooltip> after you cloned it, and you would like to copy over those new commits to your own clone i.e., ==sync== your clone with the upstream repo.
+In that case, you can pull from the upstream repo to your clone.
 </div>
 <div id="section-pushing">

 **You can ==_push_== new commits in one repo to another repo** which will copy the new commits onto the destination repo.
 Note that pushing to a repo requires you to have write-access to it.
 Furthermore, you can push between repos only if those repos have a shared history among them (i.e., one was created by copying the other at some point in the past).
 </div>

-Cloning, pushing, and pulling can be done between two local repos too, although it is more common for them to involve a remote repo.
+Cloning, pushing, and pulling/fetching can be done between two local repos too, although it is more common for them to involve a remote repo.

 <div id="section-working-with-multiple-repos">